andriesd/geoMetadata/Readme.md

-Scripts for automatically cleaning and editing open source geospatial data
+Scripts for automatically completing, cleaning and editing open source geodata

 <b>Order of Scripts</b>